 If you are staying in a ski-in, ski-out location you can pop back "home” to make your own lunch and warm up in comfort.
 Nothing makes a PB&J or turkey sandwich taste so good as knowing you are saving money by not shelling out more than $80 for a family pizza lunch.

 Do not miss out on free snacks at your ski resort.
 We've hopped on by for free cookies after skiing at Beaver Creek and free s'mores at Northstar.
 Ribbit ribbit!
 You may be ble to snag some free samples of new granola bars and energy bars at ski resorts.

 Look for après ski deals

 If you want to eat out and save the most green, hit up the après ski happy hours.
-We know from experience that everyone is starving after their days on the slopes, and luckily most ski towns offer plenty of après options that can tide everyone over 'til dinner.
+We know from experience that everyone is starving after their days on the slopes.
+Luckily most ski towns offer plenty of après options that can tide everyone over 'til dinner.
 Sometimes these heavy snacks double as dinner.